sbensarg/sbensarg/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-<h2> Hi, I'm Sara Bensarghin!</h2>

-- 🔭 Student at 1337 School [42 Network].
-- 🌱 I’m currently learning about React
-- 💬 Ask me about Java, C, C++, Javascript or anything!
-I won't always be able to help, but I'll do my best !

 <h2> How to reach me : </h2>
  <p id="badges" align="center">